Radiation Tolerance Characterisation of an Indigenously Developed p-type Silicon Pad Sensor for Forward Calorimetry

 Figure~\ref{IV_results_before_irradiation} presents the leakage current characteristics of all test sensors prior to irradiation.
 The measured leakage currents were consistently within 250 $nA$ across the set, and exhibited uniform behavior as a function of applied reverse bias.
 All four non-irradiated sensors displayed similar I–V trends, with the leakage current saturating near 160~V, indicating that full depletion was achieved around this bias level.

-Among the sensors tested, the maximum leakage current observed was 0.28 $\mu A$, recorded for sensor D8 at an applied voltage of 300~V. Owing to its representative baseline performance, this sensor was selected for irradiation at the lowest dose level in the subsequent study.
+Among the sensors tested, the maximum leakage current observed was 0.28\,$\mu$A, recorded for sensor D1 at an applied voltage of 300~V. Owing to its comparatively high baseline performance, this sensor was selected for irradiation at the lowest dose level in the subsequent study.
 Following neutron irradiation, all test sensors were subjected to a mandatory cooling-off period to allow residual activity to decay for safe handling.
 Subsequently, leakage current measurements were performed at regular intervals to monitor radiation-induced effects.